Attendance and Punctuality

 It is very important for all children to attend school every day and to arrive on time.
 School starts promptly at 9.00am and the doors are open from 8.50am to 9.00am.
 After the 9.00am bell the doors will be closed and any late arrivals should enter the building with their parents via the school office.
 Arrivals after 9.10am will be marked as an unauthorised absence, five of these may trigger a fixed penalty notice (fine).

-To help with punctuality, there is a breakfast club in the Beach from 8.00am.
-Please request a letter from the school office with full details.
+To help with punctuality, there is a Breakfast Club in the Beach from 7.45am.
+Please speak to the school office for full details.

 Usually, the only acceptable reason for a pupil to miss a day of school is if they are too ill to attend.
-If this is the case, you should ring the school office by 9.00am on the day of absence and send in a note with your child on their first day back.
+If this is the case, you should ring the school office by 9.00am on the day of absence or send an absence message on Parentmail.
 If you are not sure in the morning whether your child is well enough for school, we suggest you send them in.
 We can always call you if they become too ill to get through the day.

 Medical appointments should be made out of school hours if at all possible.
 If your child has to see a doctor or dentist in school time they should attend school for as much of the day as possible.
 It is not permitted to take a whole day off school for a medical appointment unless the appointment lasts all day.